ibm-cloud-docs/sell/da-add-variation.md

 # Adding deployable architecture variations
 {: #da-variation}

-This topic is in progress.
-{: note}

 You can add up to three variations to your deployable architecture based on your business needs.
 This means that a single deployable architecture tile in the {{site.data.keyword.cloud_notm}} catalog can have different options for your customers to try out that might be considered small, medium, or large variations.
 A variation addresses a common business problem that your deployable architecture solves, but the implementation differs.
 Also, each deployable architecture variation can have more than one version.
 Provide a unique display name for the different variations during onboarding, and at least one architecture diagram for each variation.
-You must specify the same version number during onboarding to connect multiple variations together in a single deployable architecture tile in the {{site.data.keyword.cloud_notm}} console.
+You must specify the same version number during onboarding to connect multiple variations together in a single deployable architecture tile.
 {: shortdesc}

 ## Adding variations to your deployable architecture